KeyboardKit/KeyboardKit/Readmes/Appearance.md

 Have a look at the `Appearance` and `Resources` folders for more information.

-## Not required
+## Optional

 It's woth repeating that the concept of keyboard appearances is just a convenience for you to use if you want.
 KeyboardKit doesn't force you to stick with a specific look or layout.
-You can use any views you want in your keyboard extension.
+Your keyboard extensions can look and behave however you want.